 The Idaho Public Utilities Commission (IPUC), Washington Utilities and Transportation Commission (WUTC) and Oregon Public Utility Commission (OPUC) approved Avista Utilities' Natural Gas Benchmark Mechanism in 1999.
 The mechanism eliminated the majority of natural gas procurement operations within Avista Utilities and placed responsibility for natural gas procurement operations with Avista Energy, the Company's non-regulated subsidiary.
 The ownership of the natural gas assets remained with Avista Utilities; however, the assets were managed by Avista Energy through an Agency Agreement.
-Avista Utilities has always managed natural gas procurement for its California operations, which the Company sold in April 2005 (see Note 12).
+Avista Utilities always managed natural gas procurement for its California operations, which the Company sold in April 2005 (see Note 13).

-In the first quarter of 2002, the IPUC and the OPUC approved the continuation of the Natural Gas Benchmark Mechanism and related Agency Agreement through March 31, 2005.
-Effective April 1, 2005, the Natural Gas Benchmark Mechanism and Related Agency Agreement were terminated and the management of natural gas procurement functions was moved from Avista Energy back to Avista Utilities.
-This was required for Washington customers by WUTC orders issued over one year earlier, in February 2004, and Avista Utilities' resulting transition plan approved by the WUTC in April 2004.
+Effective April 1, 2005, the Natural Gas Benchmark Mechanism and related Agency Agreement were terminated and the management of natural gas procurement functions was moved from Avista Energy back to Avista Utilities.
+This was required for Washington customers by WUTC orders issued in February 2004, and Avista Utilities' resulting transition plan approved by the WUTC in April 2004.
 The Company also elected to move these functions back to Avista Utilities for Idaho and Oregon natural gas customers.